cpswarm/sensing_actuation/area_provider/README.md

 # area_provider

 This package provides services to access the area of the mission in local coordinates.
 It is part of the [sensing and actuation library](https://github.com/cpswarm/sensing_actuation).
-The basis for these services is a map of the mission area which can be provided in three ways:
+The basis for these services is a map of the mission area which can be provided in two ways:

-1. Map server: If a [map server](https://wiki.ros.org/map_server)  is running its map is used.
+1. Map server: If a [map server](https://wiki.ros.org/map_server) is running, its map is used.

-2. External coordinates: If no map server is running but an external file with a list of coordinates is specified, it is used to create the map.

-3. Internal coordinates: Otherwise, the coordinates given in the parameter file of the area provider are used to create the map.
+2. Coordinates: Otherwise, the coordinates given in the parameter file of the area provider are used to create the map.

-If none of these sources is available the area provider will not work.
+If both sources are unavailable the area provider will not work.

 ## Dependencies
 This package depends on the following message definitions: